CharlieJT/Recipes/README.md

     indication that the user will have more information to scroll down to, this was animated specifically for it to look as if it is flicking down.
 When clicked, it will scroll the user down in a smooth fashion.

-    - **Up Chevron -** When a user scrolls 50 pixels down from the top of any page.
-An 'up' chevron will appear in the bottom left-hand corner of the screen.
+    - **Up Chevron -** When a user scrolls 50 pixels down from the top of any page, an 'up' chevron will appear in the bottom left-hand corner of the screen.
 When hovered over on desktop, it will rotate 360° & border & chevron colour will change to blue.
 When clicked on mobile & tablet, it will perform the animation as the page is scrolling back to the top.
 When clicked it will smooth scroll back to the top & the icon will disappear.

+    - **Navbar shrinking -** When a user scrolls 50 pixels down from the top of any page, the user will notice that the logo will shrink in size and the background of the navbar be sticky and have a dark background, this is to make sure it doesn't take up too much space & so it can still be seen by the user.

     - **Active Pages -** When either the Home, List of Recipes or Create Page is active, depending on whichever it is, The navbar on desktop displays a white underline underneath the corrisponding page.
 On mobile, it colours the background